AsbahTalal/blog/_posts/2025-12-03-second-post.md

 ## Second Post

-If you can't tell from the date of my last post, I haven't touched this website in so long.
+If you can't tell from the date of my last post, I haven't updated this website in so long.
 So much has happened since my last post.
-By so much, I mean I am a completely different person now.
-I had no idea what life had in store for me, the good and the bad.
-How fast time goes by.
+How fast time really goes by.
 I was 15 when I made this website and now I am 18 and in college.

 ## Quick Recap
 How funny it is to me reading about how afraid I was for junior year.
 I definitely had every right to be.
 Junior and senior years of high school had its own ups and downs.
 It was the years I had the most character development.
-I went out of my comfort zone, learned a lot, gained knowledge and overall grew into a better person.
+Traveling overseas.
+Learning new skills.
+Getting my first internship.
+Being part of more orgs.
+Getting my braces removed.
+High school graduation.
+College starting.
+And so much more.
+None to say, I went out of my comfort zone, learned a lot, and overall grew into a better person.

 ## On the Origin of Ideas
-Held beliefs can originate either **externally or internally**, personal experiences may form stronger biases, but ideas given by trusted (subconscious or conscious) sources, likely form a *larger subset of values*.
+I tend to think that held beliefs can originate either **externally or internally**, personal experiences may form stronger biases, but ideas given by trusted (subconscious or conscious) sources, likely form a *larger subset of values*.

 When making decisions and engaging with new or old ideas, it's important to understand which beliefs *originate from within* and which were *bought from others*.
 By the way, individual decisions are limited by **current conceptions of the present**, so learning is good.